Think of your dream property and then think a little harder and you’ll begin to get an idea of what the most expensive homes in the world look like.

 Frequently asked questions about the most expensive homes

-The most expensive house in the world and the world’s biggest house is Buckingham Palace, owned by the King Charles III in right of the United Kingdom Crown with an estimated value of $6.7 billion.
-Check out our guide to the world’s most expensive houses see other fancy houses and luxury mansions.
+The most expensive house in the world and the world’s biggest house is Buckingham Palace, owned by the King Charles III, in right of the British Crown with an estimated value of $4.9 billion.
+Check out our guide to the world’s most expensive houses to see other fancy houses and luxury mansions.

 The most expensive house in the US is The One, in California.
 The Bel Air mega mansion was originally marketed at $500 million, but was listed for $295 million in auction in January 2022, and sold for $141 million in March 2022.
 It is now owned by Richard Saghian, CEO of fast fashion company Fashion Nova.

 The top 10 most expensive houses in the world include Buckingham Palace, Antilia, Villa Leopolda, Jay Z & Beyoncé’s Malibu Mansion and The One.
 Read our guide to see all the most expensive homes in the world.